ayumi-cloud/oc-security-module/firewall_devices.md

 ## Firewall Detection Device List

+The device data is gathered and displayed in the analysis section, for SEO and Tracking purposes for the webmaster.

 >                               ⚠️ THIS IS AN INCOMPLETE LIST AND NEEDS UPDATING LATER! ⚠️

 The lists below are auto generated and updated from time to time.
 Some of them might not be complete.